luizbgomide/EclipsePhase2e-ptbr/src.clean_html/11/02-venus.md

 <!-- CLEANED /div -->

 Home to 300,000, Aphrodite Prime is a center for tourism.
-It is home to a number of genegineering hypercorps and the vast Aphrodite Aviary, a sphere in the habitat's base.
+It is home to a number of genegineering hypercorps and the vast Aphrodite Aviary, a sphere in the habitat’s base.
 Here the proponents of the Aerial Terraforming Initiative showcase their latest designs for life forms that could live and thrive in the upper Venusian atmosphere: aerial kelp, flying mantas, balloon fish, and float ferns.
 Morph designers here compete to develop both humanoid and avian gliding/flying morphs.

 ### Octavia